-We would love to share this blog by a client our good friend’s Curtis and Meredith Crag of The Calm K9 in Tennessee.
+We would love to share this blog by a client of our good friends Curtis and Meredith Craig of The Calm K9 in Tennessee.
 We could not argue the case for balanced dog training any better.
 Curtis and Meredith changed Leah’s and her dog Bruiser’s life forever.
 We always tell our clients that nothing can replace strong leadership, rules, boundaries and structure.

 I try and stay off of Facebook and Facebook comments, because we all know the consequences…you see a post that upsets you, you comment, WWIII starts, and no one changes their mind.
 I am pretty good about staying away, but about once a month I see something I just can’t pass.
 This morning, I’m looking at a picture of a precious dog and then I see it.
 The comment that I can’t pass.
 The one that hurts at my very core because it attacks the only thing that has saved my dog’s life.